 Remember, when looking for funding for your new nonprofit organization, you can search for general startup grants or grant funds with more specific programming requirements.
-The grant writing process isn’t only a huge part of starting a nonprofit, it’s an extremely important element of running a nonprofit, period!
+The grant writing process isn’t just a huge part of starting a nonprofit.
+It’s an extremely important element of running a nonprofit, period

-Federal and state-level grants will typically have more specific requirements about how nonprofits will use awarded funds, but more general startup funds must often be solicited.
+Federal- and state-level grants typically have more specific requirements about how nonprofits will use awarded funds, but more general startup funds must often be solicited.
 Don’t be afraid to reach out to any funding source for more information.

-Soliciting startup funding and inquiring about startup grants from grant-giving private or government bodies means that your organization needs to focus its mission and be willing to conduct exhaustive searches for grant opportunities.
+Soliciting startup funding and inquiring about startup grants means that your organization needs to focus its mission.
+And it needs to be willing to conduct exhaustive searches for grant opportunities.

 Here are a few helpful tips that might help guide you in this process:

-It’s crucial that your nonprofit be able to effectively and persuasively communicate the value of its mission to relevant funders who would be interested in supporting your work.
-This is especially true when soliciting support in the form of a startup grant!
+Your nonprofit’s team needs to be able to effectively and persuasively communicate the value of your mission to relevant funders.
+This is especially true when soliciting support in the form of a startup grant.

-Funding a nonprofit organization is hard work, but it’s always worth it.
-Knowing where to find the resources and opportunities to help you further your mission, though, is key!
+Funding a nonprofit organization is hard work, but it’s worth it.
+Knowing where to find the resources and opportunities to help you further your mission is key!

-Initial startup grant funding for nonprofits can play a crucial role in the organization’s future growth, so focus your efforts now to ensure that your nonprofit has the chance to start building the strong community and professional relationships necessary for success.
+Initial startup grant funding for nonprofits can play a crucial role in your organization’s future growth, so focus your efforts now.
+Make sure your nonprofit is building the strong community and professional relationships that are necessary for success.